nih-cfde/training-and-engagement/docs/General-Tutorials/mkdocs.md

 `pip` is python package manager.
 For more details on `pip` installation, please visit [this website](https://pip.pypa.io/en/stable/installing/).
 The instructions to set up MkDocs using `pip` follow the tutorial [here](https://www.mkdocs.org/#installation).

-*Python > 3.5 is required.
-Consider installing inside a `conda` environment with python 3.5 or newer*
+*Python > 3.4 is required.
+Consider installing inside a `conda` environment with Python 3.5 or newer*

 To upgrade pip, run: